Yandex Cloud

 Terraform

-1. Create a target endpoint of the PostgreSQL type and specify the cluster connection settings in it:
+1. Create a PostgreSQL-type target endpoint and specify its cluster connection settings:

 • Installation type: Managed Service for PostgreSQL cluster.

-• Managed Service for PostgreSQL cluster: Name of the PostgreSQL source cluster from the drop-down list.
+• Managed Service for PostgreSQL cluster: Select the name of the PostgreSQL source cluster from the drop-down list.

 • Database: db1.